splashdust/bevy_voxel_world/README.md

 <img width="558" src="https://github.com/user-attachments/assets/13f46fd6-81a8-4c93-943c-9c5fc7b9b38e"/>

+## Level of Detail

+Worlds can compute a level-of-detail (LOD) value per chunk by overriding `VoxelWorldConfig::chunk_lod`.
+The default implementation always returns `0`, so nothing changes unless you opt in.
+When a chunk's LOD changes, it is automatically marked for regeneration and remeshing so that the new data is applied.

+Both `voxel_lookup_delegate` and `chunk_meshing_delegate` now receive the current LOD value together with the previously generated `ChunkData` (if any).
+This allows reuse of cached information when a chunk's LOD changes without forcing full regeneration from scratch.

 ## Gotchas

 `bevy_voxel_world` began as an internal part of a game that I'm working on, but I figured that it could be useful as a standalone plugin, for myself and perhaps for others, so I decided to break it out and make it public as a crate.